giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a PhD candidate in the {{< staticref "https://as.nyu.edu/politics.html" "newtab" >}}Wilf Family Department of Politics{{< /staticref >}}, New York University, and a student affiliate to the {{< staticref "https://www.identities-ideologies.org/" "newtab" >}}Identities and Ideologies Project{{< /staticref >}}.
+From September 2023 I will join the {{< staticref "https://www.iast.fr/" "newtab">}}Institute for Advanced Study in Toulouse{{< /staticref >}} as a Research Fellow.
 I hold a MSc in Economic and Social Sciences from {{< staticref "https://www.unibocconi.eu/wps/wcm/connect/Bocconi/SitoPubblico_EN/Navigation+Tree/Home/" "newtab" >}}Bocconi University{{< /staticref >}}.

-In my research, I study how state institutions, information, and local memories affect the salience of ethnic and linguistic boundaries, and the consequences for political competition and mobilization in culturally diverse societies.
-I am particularly interested in the mechanisms connecting historical experiences to contemporary behavior.
-Another line of my work focuses on the effects of elites' power on collective identity and political development.
+My research studies the construction and change of group identities, and their implications for political competition, mobilization, and development in contemporary societies.
+I am particularly interested in how political elites and mass media shape the salience of ethnic and linguistic boundaries, and in how collective memories affect behavior.

-I use historical natural experiments and data from South and Eastern Europe, with a primary geographic focus on modern Spain, the Basque Country, and post-war Italy.
-Methodologically, I like to combine econometric methods for causal inference, survey experiments, and original archival data to measure cultural diversity.
+I combine econometric tools for causal inference, surveys, and original archival data to measure cultural diversity.
+My primary geographic focus is on modern Spain, the Basque Country, and post-war Italy.

 My research has been funded by {{< staticref "https://www.wider.unu.edu/" "newtab" >}}UNU-WIDER{{< /staticref >}} and the {{< staticref "https://theihs.org/" "newtab" >}}Institute for Humane Studies{{< /staticref >}}.